-Content plan.
-We match each piece of approved content with an appropriate, high-authority target, set up a publishing calendar, and revisit existing positive results (especially those PBNs) to determine how and if they can be improved.
-We also outline a coherent social posting and linking plan to buttress the content campaign.
+We match each piece of approved content with an appropriate publishing target, set up a content calendar, and revisit existing positive results to determine how and if they can be improved (retargeting).
+We also outline a coherent social posting and linking plan to build upon the content campaign.
 Content types that may include:

 Based on the amount and frequency of content we create,we devise a publishing plan that keeps your reputation management trains running on time.
-This schedules content publication across many of your content channels, from posts on owned websites and blogs to articles on third-party sites and deployment to high-authority news aggregators.
+This schedules content publication across many of your content channels, from posts on owned websites and blogs to articles on third-party sites and deployment to authoritative sites.
 We often use a combination of manual and automatic publishing systems.
 That way timed content can be deployed according to a schedule, but trending timely content can be created and published on short notice.
 Types of content published include blog posts, guest posts, press releases, tweets, Facebook posts, Google plus posts, industry articles, video, slideshows, images and other special content designed and developed according to the projects needs.